Alessandra23/q-Exponential-mfmm/README.md

-# A comparative analysis between modified fractional method of moments and maximum likelihood estimators in a $q$-Exponential model.
+# A comparative analysis between modified fractional method of moments and maximum likelihood estimators in a q-Exponential model.
  R codes